xrootd/xrootd-scitokens/README.md

       into the Xrootd username.
 When combined with the [xrootd-multiuser](https://github.com/bbockelm/xrootd-multiuser) plugin, this will allow the Xrootd daemon to write out files utilizing the Unix username specified by the VO in the token.
 Except in narrow use cases, the default of `false` is sufficient.
+   - `default_user` (optional): If set, then all authorized operations will be done under the provided username when interacting with the filesystem.
+This is useful in the case where the administrator desires that all files owned by an issuer should be mapped to a particular Unix user account at the site.